This notice cancels and replaces Notice 143 (May 2016). Details of any changes to the previous version can be found in paragraph 1.2 of this notice.

 If you receive goods that are for your own personal use, for example, a gift from another person, or you have posted them to yourself from another EU member state, there will be a liability to Excise Duty but not import VAT.
 The UK Excise Duty must again be secured before the goods are sent, using the ‘distance selling’ procedure.

-If you are in doubt about the duty liability of goods you have received you should contact the Excise and Customs Helpline on Telephone: 0300 200 3700.
+If you’re in doubt about the duty liability of goods you have received you should contact the Excise and Customs Helpline on 0300 200 3700.

-Nothing stated in this notice overrules any UPU or RMG regulations about what can be carried.
+Nothing stated in this notice overrules any Universal Postal Union or Royal Mail Group regulations about what can be carried.

 4.6 Can I receive alcohol and tobacco from the Special Territories?